Last updated: 16 February 2015

 Payment via mobile platforms is becoming a trend in Brazil, as more users experience the practicality and convenience of this method.
-In this article we will look at the market and highlight the vulnerabilities for mobile payments in Brazil.

 Current Status of Mobile Payment in Brazil